Proactively working to improve the accessibility of roads, highways and pavements throughout the Selby District.

 Since then, we have worked closely with North Yorkshire Highways, to address access issues.
 They have been out to site visits with us, to carry out street audits, not only in Selby but also in other part of the District, such as Tadcaster.
 They have taken on board each point raised through this project.

-As a direct result of our Street Mapping work, and similar being carried out by other Disability Groups in North Yorkshire, the Highways budget was doubled last year.
+As a direct result of our Street Mapping work, and similar being carried out by other Disability Groups in North Yorkshire, the Highways budget was doubled.

-This project is ongoing, and you will find both our original Street Mapping Document on this page, as well as the most recent feedback from North Yorkshire Highways.
+This project is ongoing, and you will find both our original Street Mapping Documents on this page, as well as the most recent feedback from North Yorkshire Highways.

 If you have a specific area of concern relating to access on our streets within the Selby District, please do get in touch.